kentslaney/gptmail/README.md

 python data/cleanup.py --help
 ```

+The write at the end of the pipeline ignores any bytes that can't be decoded as UTF-8, so any encoding fixes that need to happen should be part of the pipeline.

 ## Generating Weights
 ### Training
 To train a model based on the data in `data/clean` for a given number of epochs (`10` here), run